mcmahog1/ReadMe_Imputation/README.md

 Finally, run the following command to access a compute node: qsub ‐I ‐q teaching ‐l nodes=1:ppn=1, walltime=02:00:00.
 This will give you access to the unix command line.

+You should be now able to complete the practical.

 #Data
 Data (directly genotyped data, genetic maps, reference halplotypes) for this practical is available in pract6_Imputation/data.